CCB-SB/plsdb/README.md

     - Annotate using ABRicate:
         - BLASTn search in DBs provided by ABRicate
         - Hits are processed and filtered, and collected in one file
+    - Annotate using pMLST:
+        - Use `mlst` to run BLAST search on downloaded pMLST profiles
+        - Process the results
 - Create info table:
     - Record information
         - Sequence length and GC content